Liumouliu/Deep_blind_PnP/README.md

 1) Can this paper be used in partial-to-partial matching?
 Yes.
 2) Can this paper be used in a real-world localization scenario?
 Yes.

-I have done experiments to verify the above answer.
+I have done experiments to verify the above answers.

 # Publications